gautham-eswar/latest_try/RENDER_DEPLOYMENT.md

 # Deploying Resume Optimizer to Render

-This guide provides step-by-step instructions for deploying the Resume Optimizer application to Render.
+This guide provides step-by-step instructions for deploying the Resume Optimizer application to Render using either a **Native Python Runtime** or **Docker**.

 ## Prerequisites